Safety-Preserving PTQ via Contrastive Alignment Loss: Experiments

 For evaluation, we assess three key aspects: \begin{itemize} \item \textbf{Model Fidelity:} Measured by perplexity (PPL) on the \textsc{WikiText-2} dataset~\cite{merity2017pointer}. \item \textbf{General Capabilities:} Measured by the average accuracy across 11 standard zero-shot tasks from \texttt{lm-evaluation-harness}~\cite{gao2021lm_eval_harness}, including ARC, HellaSwag, PIQA, and BoolQ.
 A full list of tasks is provided in Appendix~\ref{sec:zero_shot_eval}. \item \textbf{Safety Alignment:} Measured by accuracy on the \textsc{SafetyBench} benchmark, which comprises 7 distinct tasks covering a broad spectrum of safety scenarios.~\cite{zhang2024safetybench}. \end{itemize}

-\paragraph{Baselines} We compare our method, AAQ, against two categories of baselines: \begin{enumerate} \item Standard PTQ Methods: Round-to-Nearest (RTN) and GPTQ~\cite{frantar2023gptq}. \item State-of-the-Art PTQ Methods: We compare against recent PTQ frameworks that apply pre-quantization transformations to mitigate quantization errors, specifically DuQuant, QuaRot, SpinQuant and OSTQuant.
-These methods represent the current state-of-the-art in performance under low-bit quantization. \end{enumerate} \paragraph{Implementation Details}
+\paragraph{Baselines} We compare our method, CAQ, against two categories of baselines: \begin{enumerate} \item Standard PTQ Methods: Round-to-Nearest (RTN) and GPTQ~\cite{frantar2023gptq}. \item State-of-the-Art PTQ Methods: We compare against recent PTQ frameworks that apply pre-quantization transformations to mitigate quantization errors, specifically DuQuant, QuaRot, SpinQuant and OSTQuant.
+These methods represent the current state-of-the-art in performance under low-bit quantization. \end{enumerate}